 Cellular communication has progressed from 3G to 4G to the latest cellular technology generation, 5G, in the same way that movie and video technology has gone from laserdisc to VHS to DVD to Blu-Ray to 4K HD.
-5G, like any other new 5G technology, has generated a lot of buzz about what it can do.
+5G, like any other new, has generated a lot of buzz about what it can do.
 How 5G Technology Will Transform the Way We So how will networks impact living in the twenty-first century?
 Is it truly a game changer, or just another rollout that the phone carriers are making a big deal about?
 How 5G Technology Will the Way We Live Let look at how 5G networks can revolutionise how we live.
 First, let’s get acquainted with 5G technologies.

 What is 5G Technology, Exactly?